Germany restricts use of AstraZeneca vaccine to over 60s in most cases | DW | 30.03.2021

 Going forward, he continued, "it is now very important that we find a solution for this, that we have enough vaccines available, and continue to vaccinate people."

-Germany has so far given out the most AstraZeneca vaccine doses in Europe
+As of March 18, Germany had so far given out the most AstraZeneca vaccine doses in Europe

 Like many other European countries, Germany also briefly halted use of the AstraZeneca vaccine pending a review by the European Medicines Agency (EMA).